microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/nameditem-add.md

 ---
 title: "Add Named Item"
-description: "Adds a new name to the collection of the given scope using the user's locale for the formula." ms.localizationpriority: medium
+description: Learn how to add a new name to the collection of the given scope using the user's locale for the formula." ms.localizationpriority: medium
 author: "ruoyingl"
 ms.prod: profile